jackcvr/pymosquitto/README.md

 ## Benchmarks

-Receiving 1 million messages with QoS 0.
+Receiving one million messages with QoS 0.

 *The memory plots exclude the Python interpreter overhead (~10.2 MB).